mqnoy/hackintosh-acer-e1-470/README.md

 - Audio (working with layout-id : 3)
 - iMessage
 - Battey indicator (with SMCBatteryManager.kext)
+- Internal Mic (work but noice)

 ## Not Working
-- Card Reader
+- Card Reader (Not supported)
-- Internal Mic
-- Bluetooh
+- Bluetooh (detected with discoverable Off)

 ### Special thanks
 - olarila.com